molisoft/plesk_lib/README.md

 ## Usage
 Service Plans:
 Create a service plan record in the database, currently you can customise a few settings (mailboxes, :domains, :name, :traffic, :storage)
 If this service plan is not found by name on the server which the gem is attempting to provision to, it will create the service plan before creating the subscription.
+Note: use "-1" for unlimited.
 ```
-PleskKit::ServicePlan.create(:name => "My Plan", :mailboxes => "10", :storage => "", :domains => "1",  :traffic => "")
+PleskKit::ServicePlan.create(:name => "My Plan", :mailboxes => "10", :storage => "21474836480", :domains => "1",  :traffic => "-1")
 ```

 To create a Customer in Plesk: